 Figure 17.
-Replacing the screw and sliding the door lock to the lock position
+Replacing the screw and sliding the door lock to the lock position i NOTE: The lock position is the position where the lock is fully to the left of the compartment.

 1. Connect the battery cable to the system board.
 2. Replace the sliding door on the computer.
 3. Push the sliding door up towards the computer.
 4. Slide the door lock to the lock position.